Classical deformations of noncompact surfaces and their moduli of instantons: Classical deformations

+In this paper we only consider deformations of $Z_k$ of the form $Z_k (\tau)$.
+For $\tau \neq 0$, the complex structure of $Z_k (\tau)$ is different from the complex structure on $Z_k$ as we will see when we show that $Z_k (\tau)$ contains no compact complex analytic curves (Thm.\ \ref{nocompactcurves}), that every holomorphic vector bundle on $Z_k (\tau)$ splits as a direct sum of line bundles (Thm.\ \ref{decomposable}), and that $Z_k (\tau)$ admits the structure of a (smooth) affine complex algebraic variety (Thm.\ \ref{affine}).

+\begin{remark} Another way of arriving at the family of Theorem \ref{family} is to consider deformations of the tangent bundle $\mathcal T_{Z_k}$ as a vector bundle over $Z_k$ and ask which deformations could be the tangent bundle of a different complex manifold.
+Deformations of the tangent bundle that ``integrate'' to a different complex structure on $Z_k$ give rise precisely to the deformations $Z_k (\tau)$. \end{remark}

-\begin{remark} When $k = 2$ the family given in Theorem~\ref{family} is already well-known: it is the simultaneous resolution of the $A_1$ surface singularity (the rational double point) of Atiyah \cite{atiyah}.
-The deformations of $Z_2$ may also be obtained via the methods of Kaledin--Verbitsky \cite{kaledinverbitsky} who present a Torelli-type theorem for noncompact manifolds with a holomorphic symplectic form by giving a period map $H^1 (X, \mathcal T_X) \to H^2 (X, \mathbb C)$.
+\begin{remark} For $k = 2$ the family given in Theorem~\ref{family} is already well known: it is the simultaneous resolution of the $A_1$ surface singularity (the rational double point) of Atiyah \cite{atiyah}.
+The deformations of $Z_2$ may also be obtained via the methods of Kaledin--Verbitsky \cite{kaledinverbitsky} who present a Torelli-type theorem for noncompact manifolds with a holomorphic symplectic form.
 However, of the surfaces $Z_k$, only $Z_2 \simeq T^* \mathbb P^1$ admits a holomorphic symplectic form. \end{remark}